FOR14 Algorithms and Computer Programming with Python

 - Are able to play an active role in the development of software applications.

 No prerequisites are required to take this course.
-It is suggested as complement for MET3 and SOL17.
+It is suggested as a complement to MET3 and SOL17.

-This course is an introduction for students to the fundamental concepts of algorithms and programming, as such is self-contain and no previous knowledge.
+This course is an introduction for students to the fundamental concepts of algorithms and programming, as such it is self-contained and requires no previous knowledge.

 A - F

 The course will use Python, which is open source.
-Details regarding the installation of different packages and additional tools will be provided in the computer workshops.
+Details regarding the installation of different packages and additional tools will be provided at the beginning of the semester.

 - Python tutorial online: https://docs.python.org/3/tutorial/